Simulacra as Conscious Exotica: Conscious Exotica

 Immersive encounters of the sort envisioned, whether first-personal (through direct interaction) or vicarious (through the medium of film or virtual reality), would perhaps be the primary influence on the way society came to treat and speak of an exotic entity that arrived in our midst.
 But they would surely not be the only influence.
 As our scientific understanding of the basis of consciousness in humans and other animals increases, we should expect this also to inform our attitudes.
 Ideally, it would be possible to study the mechanisms that underpinned the behaviour of the exotic entity, and, as with the octopus, the results would feed in to the society-wide conversation.

 There is no guarantee of consensus here.
 Disagreement and debate are part of the conversation.\footnote{Humphrey, for example, takes issue with the current (near) consensus on octopus sentience on the grounds that ``they are not natural psychologists, they do not regard each other as selves, nor do they care'' \citep[p.205]{humphrey2022}.} Nor, as the conversation progresses, is there any guarantee of eventual convergence.
 Even if we do begin to treat an exotic entity as a conscious being and to describe it in such terms, as time goes by and more is learned about it, either at the level of behaviour or at the mechanistic level, this tendency might fade.
 Perhaps we will decide, collectively, that the language of consciousness is not the right one after all.
 Perhaps a little more nuance will be required.
-Perhaps a whole new vocabulary will emerge.
+Perhaps a whole new vocabulary will emerge.\footnote{Putnam (\citeyear{putnam1964robots}) articulates a position not so far from the one advocated here: ``[T]he question: Are robots conscious? calls for a decision, on our part, to treat robots as fellow members of our linguistic community, or not to so treat them.
+As long as we leave this decision unmade, the statement that robots [who use language] are conscious has no truth value.'' (p.690).}